 Apply the Edible Prints right after icing the cake.
 Buttercream icings will form a thin crust about an hour after they have been applied.
 If Buttercream has formed a crust, spray with a fine mist of water before applying the image.

-Whipped Cream- Because of the high water content in whipped cream, you should apply the edible image as close to serving time as possible.
+Because of the high water content in whipped cream, you should apply the edible print as close to serving time as possible, a few hours ahead at most to allow for softening to cut.
 Any type of frosting that has very high moisture content will tend to cause bleeding.
-A thin coating of butter-cream can be added where the image is to be placed to avoid bleeding/fading.
+A thin coating of butter-cream can be added where the image is to be placed to help avoid bleeding/fading.

 If you are applying the Edible Prints to an ice cream cake iced with non-dairy whipped topping, DO NOT add any additional water.
 If you are applying the Edible Prints directly to ice cream, it is best to allow the ice cream to "sweat" a bit before applying the image, or mist the ice cream with milk before applying the image.